exis9/VisiOS-API/README.md

 # VisiOS API Documentation

-As of the version 1.1.4, VisiOS has introduced the VisiAPI.
+As of version 1.1.4, VisiOS has introduced VisiAPI.

 (Sorry, I've been writing this doc and it's still a draft.
 Not perfectly ready yet! ^^)